How To: Feed Sourdough Starter

 Busy with life?
 I hear you!
 Don’t worry though, you can bake beautiful sourdoughs as frequently or infrequently as you like.

 If you’re an infrequent baker, keep your sourdough in the fridge!
-This slows down the fermentation time considerably and allows you to feed your sourdough only once a week.
-Due to the length of time between feeds, the refrigerated starter will likely have hooch forming on the top, this is totally fine, stir it in and feed as required.
+This slows down the fermentation time considerably and allows you to feed your starter only once a week.
+Due to the length of time between feeds, the refrigerated starter will likely have a dark liquid, called hooch, forming on the top, this is totally fine, stir it in and feed as required.

-If keeping your starter in the fridge, simply remove it from the fridge, then stir and feed, and rest for 12-24 hours before baking.
+If keeping your starter in the fridge, simply remove it from the fridge, then stir and feed, and rest until it reaches its peak before baking.

 Water: Use good un-chlorinated and non-fluoridated water.
 I have a reverse osmosis drinking water system in my house, but I actually tend to use my softened well water.
 My starter loves it.
-Speaking of water… use warm water but not hot when feeding your starter, too hot can kill your cultures and really put a damper on your baking!
+Chances are your tap water will work just fine, but it your water is treated with lots of chlorine, it’s best to let it sit out in an open container overnight to allow the chlorine evaporate.

 Tip 7: Don’t Forget To Discard